ACHLS BOARD OF TRUSTEES

-Ms. Fishelson is a graduate of Vassar College.
-She resides in Wooster, Ohio, and is an Emeritus trustee of College of Wooster, trustee of Massachusetts School of Law, National Jewish Democratic Council board member, Emeritus board member Wayne Center for the Arts, Emeritus board member Every Women's House (domestic violence shelter), Honorary board member Planned Parenthood of North Central Ohio, Wooster Area Chamber of Commerce board member, and the anti-defamation league in the states of Ohio, Indiana, and Kentucky.
+Ms. Fishelson graduated from Vassar College.
+A lifetime resident of Wooster, Ohio, she was an Emeritus trustee of College of Wooster, trustee of Massachusetts School of Law, National Jewish Democratic Council board member, Emeritus board member Wayne Center for the Arts, Emeritus board member Every Women's House (domestic violence shelter), Honorary board member Planned Parenthood of North Central Ohio, Wooster Area Chamber of Commerce board member, and the anti-defamation league in the states of Ohio, Indiana, and Kentucky.

 MICHAEL FLYER, ESQUIRE